-A. The term QEP, the second component of the Statutory Thresholds, refers to a net new full- time, permanent position that is originally created at a Designated Location or a Temporary Location of a taxpayer for which the employee is paid the required wage associated with the Taxpayers capital investment, as set forth above.

-In addition to the required wage, an employment position constitutes a QEP if:
+- A. The term QEP, the second component of the Statutory Thresholds, refers to a net new full-time, permanent position created at a Designated Location of a taxpayer in respect to which the employee is paid at least the county median wage and offered health insurance for which the employer pays at least 65 percent of the premium or membership cost.
+More particularly, an employment position constitutes a QEP if: - i.

-- i.
 The position is Permanent and requires a minimum of 1,750 hours per year of full-time employment over the course of a full year.
 If an employee does not work 1,750 hours because of the date of hire or due to a short taxable year, the position may still qualify as a QEP assuming all other eligibility requirements are met. - ii.
-For any year in which the taxpayer is claiming first year credits, the position's job duties are performed primarily at the Designated Location.
-Thus, more than 50 percent of the employee's job duties (measured by the number of hours) must be performed at the Designated Location.
-In a year in which no first-year credits are claimed, the QEP must primarily perform its job duties at any Location of the business in the State.

-- iii.
-The position is filled by an employee residing in Arizona who is legally authorized to work in the U.S.
+The position's job duties are performed primarily at the Designated Location.
+Thus, more than 50 percent of the employee's job duties (measured by the number of hours) must be performed at the Designated Location. - iii.
+The position is filled by an employee residing in Arizona who is legally authorized to work in the U.S. - iv.

-- iv.
 Benefits associated with the position include health insurance coverage for the employee for which the employer offers to pay at least 65 percent of the premium or membership cost.
 For this purpose, the position is a QEP even if the employee declines the coverage offered by the employer.
 In calculating the 65 percent cost threshold, the taxpayer must include health/medical insurance but may also include other benefits including:

 - a.
 Dental insurance,

 - b.
 Vision insurance,

 - c.
 Short-term disability insurance, and

 - d.
 Long-term disability insurance.